Sawiris says still interested in Telecom Italia

-FRANKFURT Egyptian tycoon Naguib Sawiris would invest in Telecom Italia (TLIT.MI) as long as the company kept its stake in Brazilian mobile operator TIM Participacoes (TIMP3.SA), he said on Monday, as foreign bid interest picks up in the struggling operator.
+FRANKFURT, Sept 29 Egyptian tycoon Naguib Sawiris would invest in Telecom Italia as long as the company kept its stake in Brazilian mobile operator TIM Participacoes, he said on Monday, as foreign bid interest picks up in the struggling operator.

 "We have not lost interest," said Sawiris, who had a 3 billion euro ($3.8 billion) offer to buy a stake in Telecom Italia rejected in 2012.